zayfod/pycozmo/README.md

 Limitations
 -----------

-- some high-level Cozmo SDK features are implemented in the Cozmo app and have no equivalent in PyCozmo:
+- some high-level Cozmo SDK features are implemented in the Cozmo app and have no equivalent in PyCozmo, today:
     - personality engine
     - behaviors
     - motion detection
+    - face detection
+    - facial expression estimation
     - text-to-speech
     - songs
 - there is no Wi-Fi control.
 The library assumes a Wi-Fi connection to Cozmo, established in advance.